Klipper3d/klipper/docs/Beaglebone.md

 in Kernel 5.10 they should be "remoteproc1" and "remoteproc2" (4a334000.pru, 4a338000.pru)
 Also check that many GPIOs are loaded they will look like "Allocated GPIO id=0 name='P8_03'" Usually everything is fine and no hardware configuration is required.
-If something is missing - try to play with "uboot overlay" options or with cape-overlays Just for reference some output of working configuration with CRAMPS board:
+If something is missing - try to play with "uboot overlays" options or with cape-overlays Just for reference some output of working BeagleBone Black configuration with CRAMPS board:
 ```
 model:[TI_AM335x_BeagleBone_Black]
 UBOOT: Booted Device-Tree:[am335x-boneblack-uboot-univ.dts]